 - To cook the chocolate fondants, preheat the oven to 180°C (350°F/gas mark 5).
 Arrange the prepared fondants on a baking sheet and bake for 8 minutes, until just cooked but still soft in the centre.
 Leave to rest for a minute or two.

-- To serve, arrange a chocolate delice on each plate and place a piece of the opera cake alongside.
+Arrange a chocolate delice on each plate and place a piece of the opera cake alongside.
 Add the chocolate fondant and a scoop of vanilla ice cream and chocolate sauce to each one.

-Cook ahead: All the components of this dish can be made 2–3 days in advance.
+All the components of this dish can be made 2–3 days in advance.
 The opera and delice can be frozen and the fondant can also be frozen and baked just before serving.